The transport sector contributes to various types of environmental issues, mainly from the use and combustion of fossil fuels.

 There are different factors and variables that ultimately determine each aircraft’s emission rate

-For sea transport, the carbon intensity can depend on what knot ferry or ship is being used
+For sea transport, the carbon intensity can depend on how many knots the ferry or ship is travelling at

 Inner city buses emit greater rates of GHGs compared to outer city long distance buses.